eduvpn/documentation/API_V3.md

 We assume the client always supports OpenVPN.
 In scope of this API version, the following _pseudo code_ can be used to implement the protocol selection.

-If you client supports both OpenVPN and WireGuard:
+If the client supports both OpenVPN and WireGuard:

 ```
 if Profile_Supports_OpenVPN && (${Force_TCP} == On || Profile_Prefers_OpenVPN) {